Sidney Topol: Career

 Topol began his career at the Raytheon Company.
 In 1960, he became general manager of Selenia Telecommunications, a Raytheon joint venture in Rome.
 In 1965, he returned to the U.S. to head Raytheon's communications division.
 At Raytheon, Topol was involved in the development and installation of 100 ft earth stations, which opened the traffic between cable and satellites, and allowed live overseas television coverage to be viewed in the United States.

 In 1971, Topol became president of Scientific Atlanta, a small Georgia technology company.
 He served as its president from 1971 to 1983, CEO from 1975 to 1987, and chairman of the board from 1978 to 1990.
 During his tenure, the company grew in sales from $16 million to more than $600 million.
 With his background in physics and satellites, Topol led Scientific Atlanta, together with Hubert Schlafly of TelePrompTer, in the development of the first portable satellite receiver for cable television broadcast.
 The first public demonstration of the technology took place in 1973, when Speaker of the House Carl Albert was able to speak at a cable television convention in Anaheim, California, from his congressional office in Washington, D.C.

 In 1987, while serving as director and chairman of the board of Scientific Atlanta, Topol became chairman of the Advanced Television Systems Committee of the Electronic Industries Association.
 As chairman, he became a champion of HDTV.
 Topol's confidence that HDTV would literally change the face of television placed him before Congress and in White House briefing sessions to testify on its behalf.

 Legacy

 Topol was elected to the Cable Hall of Fame in 2001 for his significant contributions to the cable industry.
 As a visionary in the field of telecommunications, Topol not only realized that the future of TV was in satellite communications, but also predicted the ultimate merging of cable, Internet and personal computers.

-Since retiring from Scientific Atlanta in 1990, Topol has been involved in business projects and community organizations.
+After retiring from Scientific Atlanta in 1990, Topol maintained involvement in business projects and community organizations.
 Topol sat on the boards of WGBH-TV and Americans for Peace Now.

 Sidney Topol's professional papers (Sidney Topol Papers) are housed at the W.E.B.
 Du Bois Library at the University of Massachusetts.
 They include letters, clippings, photographs, oral histories, and engineering notebooks.

 He died on March 30, 2022, at the age of 97.